 Also, If you plan on living far enough from campus that would require a significant commute, be sure to think about the price of a parking pass or bus pass and the time it will take to get to class.
 A friend of mine thought to ask the manager of a restaurant near campus if he could park behind their establishment; his request was accepted and now parks there for free and makes the short walk to campus.
 Be aware of agreements like this that could save you time and money.

 Remember, with off-campus living comes the chance of you becoming lazy and blowing off school because of you don’t feel like making the commute.
-So if you are the type of person that might fall into that sort of mindset fairly easily, I would suggest living closer to, or even on-campus to avoid this behavior and possibly flunking out.
+So if you are the type of person who might fall into that sort of mindset fairly easily, I would suggest living closer to, or even on-campus to avoid this behavior and possibly flunking out.

 Students often forget that their department or major has secretaries and that these secretaries are paid to help them.
 Many fellow students I know dash right past the front desk in the Psychology building to hunt down a professor they have had when they have a general departmental question and forget the smiling men and women who are sitting there ready to give an answer.
 I’m not saying it’s bad to talk to a professor when you have a question that could just as easily be answered by a secretary, in fact building a personal relationship with a faculty member helps a lot and may be a topic I will write on later, but professors are busy.
 Unless he or she is your academic advisor, you should consider just going to talk to your department’s secretaries, and here’s why: